clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 You must add `launcher.py`_ to the Docker image to include the Deep Learning Reference Stack and put the benchmarks repo in the correct location.
-Note that this tutorial uses Kubeflow v0.4.0, and cannot guarantee results if you use a different version.
+Note that this guide uses Kubeflow v0.4.0, and cannot guarantee results if you use a different version.

 From the Docker image, run the following: